 - The proposed project includes a public component or Capstone Event to benefit the citizens of southeastern Minnesota.

-- The project may not begin until at least 60 days after the grant deadline.
-The project must be completed within 12 months.
-See Start and End Dates.
+- The project may not begin until at least sixty days after the grant deadline.
+The project must be completed within twelve months.
+For more details, click Start and End Dates.

 Organizations must also meet all of the following requirements.